yousefis/ASL2PET/README.md

 If this repository helps you in anyway, show your love :heart: by putting a :star: on this project

-In this project the inputs are the ASL and T1 scans and the output is a PET scan
+Source code for the paper: [ASL to PET Translation by a Semi-supervised Residual-based Attention-guided Convolutional Neural Network](https://arxiv.org/pdf/2103.05116.pdf).
+In this project the inputs are the ASL and T1 scans and the output is a PET scan.

 # Proposed CNN
 <p>